Loyola Marymount University Scholarships (2025–2026)

 These are LMU’s most selective, university-level scholarships—often limited in number and highly competitive.
 They are distinct from automatic merit and are aimed at top applicants with exceptional academics, rigor, leadership, and service.
 (Including “competitive scholarships” language here helps families—and search engines—understand that flagship = competitive.)

-Typical LMU flagship scholarships are among the most generous: Presidential awards are often in the $20,000–$30,000 per year range, while Trustee Scholarships frequently cover full tuition.
+Typical LMU flagship scholarships are among the most generous: Presidential awards are often in the $20,000–$30,000 range, while Trustee Scholarships frequently cover full tuition.
 The Trustee Room & Board Scholarship can extend coverage to housing and meals, making it a near full-ride.
-Exact amounts are disclosed in award letters and may vary by year.
+Exact amounts are disclosed in award letters and may vary cycle to cycle.

 Notes: LMU does not publish public dollar amounts or quotas for these flagship competitive scholarships.
 Amounts and terms are disclosed in award letters.
 GPA/test bands with * are estimates to guide parent planning and do not represent official cutoffs.